tfgg/yournextmep/_candidates/eu2014/engdem/raymond-carr.md

 person: raymond-carr
 region: south-west
 party: engdem
-title: South West - English Democrats - Raymond Carr
+title: Raymond Carr is running for MEP in South West for the English Democrats
 incumbent: false
 ---